szabo-tibor/cam-scan/README.md

 usage: main.py [-h] [--init INIT] [-p PAGE | --all] [-d DIRNAME] [-t TIMEOUT] [-v] [-c]

 Alternatively, users who do not understand or care about these options can simply run quick.py

+Some of the Shodan queries used here require a paid Shodan account to use